-Please only contact SENAT if your child has an EHCP/draft EHCP; for all other children admissions gueries should be directed to the Pupil Admissions Team.
+Please only contact SENAT if your child has an EHCP/draft EHCP; for all other children admissions queries should be directed to the Pupil Admissions Team.

-How do I apply to a church voluntary aided school or academy with a religious character?
+How do I apply to a church aided school?

 You apply to a church voluntary aided school or academy with a religious character in the same way as you apply for a community or voluntary controlled school, foundation school or free school, i.e. you must complete an application through West Sussex County Council and return it online (applicants from outside West Sussex should follow their home Local Authority's application process).